carlosjhr64/entropia/ANALYSIS.md

     # and represent the same entropy:
     e2 == e #=> true

+## Commensurability

 Now, 256 bits is not commensarable with base 64:

     Math.log(2**256, 64) #=> 42.66666666666667
     E.length(2**256, 64) #=> 43
     2**256 == 64**43     #=> false

-I can get the Integer representation in base 32, but it will not be the same entropy:
+I can get the Integer representation in base 64, but it will not be the same entropy:

     # Can use e or eh for this
     (e*64) == (eh*64)       #=> true
     e64 = e*64
-    e64 #=> 7aQZx6UuzB7d51ZAH8AYgcbqUc4tlg2nB9lqiOAozVJ 64:P95 99% -
+    e64 #=> ANkbvG5BGXpNaKJqDKcalFr21x5npL7?YFk1q?UkHsl 64:P95 99% -
     e64.to_i == e.to_i      #=> true
     e64 == e                #=> false
     e64.entropy > e.entropy #=> true